guidoism/tomaccowiki/README.md

 - Will probably need to run some sort of server component for updates but maybe we can make use of AWS Lambda
 - Making use of github to serve and store wiki would also make a lot of sense, but no control over cache invalidations
 - It might make sense to use time limited urls to allow client to update s3 directly
+- Would very much like to edit styled text but it's not a requirement

 ## Experiments